 Today I spent a half day at a Deloitte event involving a large number of business owners who run private companies, many of them family run businesses.
-Deloitte are very good at organising these kinds of events and they bring real value to the attendees ... which I'm sure leads to business for the firm.
+Deloitte are very good at organizing these kinds of events and they bring real value to the attendees … which I’m sure leads to business for the firm.

 I took part in a panel discussion on the specific topic of wealth preservation and succession planning.
 There was also a discussion with an old President’s Club buddy of mine, Tony Sottile from Modern Niagara, a contract engineering firm focused on growth and operational excellence.
 There were two authors who spoke too … Tom Deans (Every Families Business) and Niall Glynn (Planning for Family Business).